+•activities of Pfizer, Inc., or Pfizer, or its subsidiary King Pharmaceuticals, Inc., or King with respect to Pfizer's termination of our Collaboration Agreement and License Agreement with Pfizer, or the Pfizer Agreements, and the return to us of development and commercial rights to REMOXY (oxycodone) Extended-Release Capsules CII; •development activities to potentially support obtaining approval of REMOXY by the U.S. Food and Drug

+Administration, or FDA;

-- ·development activities of Pfizer, Inc., or Pfizer, or its subsidiary King Pharmaceuticals, Inc., or King, with respect to conducting clinical trials and taking other actions to potentially support obtaining approval of REMOXY® (oxycodone) Extended-Release Capsules CII, by the U.S. Food and Drug Administration, or FDA; - ·timing of any activities by Pfizer regarding the development of REMOXY under our collaboration and license agreements with Pfizer, or the Pfizer Agreements, including timing regarding potential submission of a complete response to the FDA with respect to the New Drug Application, or NDA, for REMOXY; - ·royalty, milestone or collaboration revenue we may receive from the Pfizer Agreements; - ·the benefits of Pfizer's acquisition of King with respect to the commercial success of REMOXY, if approved by the FDA; - •the outcome of research and development activities, including, without limitation, potential formulation of additional dosage forms of our drug candidates; - · operating losses and anticipated operating and capital expenditures; - · expected uses of capital resources; - · the potential benefits of our drug candidates; - · the utility of protection of our intellectual property; - · expected future sources of revenue and capital and increasing cash needs; - · potential competitors or competitive products; - · market acceptance of our drug candidates and potential drug candidates; - ·expenses increasing, interest income decreasing or fluctuations in our operating results; - expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - ·expectations regarding the issuance of shares of common stock to employees pursuant to equity compensation awards net of employment taxes; - · anticipated hiring and development of our internal systems and infrastructure; - · the sufficiency of our current resources to fund our operations over the next twelve months; - ·assumptions and estimates used for our disclosures regarding stock-based compensation; and - $\boldsymbol{\cdot}$ estimates concerning the realization of deferred tax assets.
+·discussions with potential strategic partners for the development and commercialization of REMOXY;

+•the outcome of research and development activities, including, without limitation, development activities for FENROCK[TM] and potential formulation of additional dosage forms of our drug candidates;

+- \cdot operating losses and anticipated operating and capital expenditures; - · expected uses of capital resources; - \cdot the potential benefits of our drug candidates; - $\cdot\,$ the utility of protection of our intellectual property; - · expected future sources of revenue and capital and increasing cash needs; - · potential competitors or competitive products; - · market acceptance of our drug candidates and potential drug candidates; - · expenses increasing, interest income decreasing or fluctuations in our operating results;

+•expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions;

+•expectations regarding the issuance of shares of common stock to employees pursuant to equity compensation awards net of employment taxes;

+· anticipated hiring and development of our internal systems and infrastructure;

+- the sufficiency of our current resources to fund our operations over the next twelve months; - · assumptions and estimates used for our disclosures regarding stock-based compensation; and

+\cdot estimates concerning the realization of deferred tax assets.